 (B) The hospice care program shall provide each staff member, including volunteer and contracted staff members, with a written job description delineating his or her responsibilities.
-The program shall assure that all staff members, including volunteers, provide services to hospice patients and their families in compliance with all of the following standards:
+The program shall assure that the services provided by staff members, including volunteers and contracted staff, are provided:

-(1) Services are provided in accordance with the patients' plans of care;
+(1) In accordance with the patients' plans of care;

-(2) Services are provided in accordance with the policies and procedures developed by the interdisciplinary team;
+(2) In accordance with the policies and procedures developed by the interdisciplinary team;

-(3) Services are provided in accordance with current and accepted standards of practice;
+(3) In accordance with current and accepted standards of practice;

-(4) Services are provided by staff members who comply with the program's employee health policies; and
+(4) By staff members who comply with the program's employee health policies;

-Interpretive guideline: The hospice care program shall have written employee health policies which include the following requirements for any staff member, including a volunteer, temporary agency employee, or paid consultant used by the hospice care program who has direct hospice patient contact.
+(a) The hospice care program shall have written employee health policies which include the following requirements for any staff, including volunteers, temporary agency employees, or paid consultants used by the hospice program who has direct patient contact;

-(a) The hospice care program shall have a written plan to ensure the health and safety of hospice patients that includes policies and procedures regarding screening of staff for communicable diseases.
+(b) The hospice care program shall have a written plan to ensure the health and safety of hospice patients that includes policies and procedures regarding screening of staff, including volunteers, for communicable diseases.

-(b) The hospice care program shall have written policies and procedures regarding measures taken to prevent staff with direct hospice patient contact who have been diagnosed with a communicable disease from transmitting this disease to patients, care givers or other staff.
-The policies shall indicate when infected or ill staff must not render direct patient care.
+(c) The hospice care program shall have written policies and procedures regarding measures taken to prevent staff, including volunteers, with direct hospice patient contact who have been diagnosed with a communicable disease from transmitting this disease to patients, care givers or other staff.
+The policies shall indicate when infected or ill staff must not render direct patient care; and

-(c) The hospice care program shall document, as applicable, compliance with U.S. department of labor's occupational safety and health administration (OSHA), U.S. centers for disease control and prevention (CDC) and applicable Ohio department of health standards concerning health requirements for staff provision of services in health care settings, including requirements for maintaining tuberculosis control.
+(d) The hospice care program shall document, as applicable, compliance with United States department of labor's occupational safety and health administration , United States. centers for disease control and prevention and applicable Ohio department of health standards concerning health requirements for staff provision of services in health care settings, including requirements for maintaining tuberculosis control.

-(5) All services are documented in the patient's central clinical record.
+(5) Documented in the patient's central clinical record.

-(C) Each hospice care program shall ensure that all personnel treat each patient and his or her property with respect, not abuse or neglect patients, and not misappropriate a patient's property.
+(C) Each hospice care program shall ensure that all personnel treat each patient and each patient's property with respect, do not abuse or neglect patients, and do not misappropriate a patient's property.

 (D) Each hospice care program shall employ personnel without discrimination on the basis of sex, age, race, creed, national origin, or handicap.

-(E) Each hospice care program shall provide an ongoing training program for its personnel, including volunteers.
+(E) Each hospice care program shall provide both orientation and ongoing training program for its personnel, including volunteers.

 (F) Each hospice care program shall evaluate the performance of each staff member regularly.